vankessel/vankessel.github.io/blog/_posts/2018-10-23-visualizing-complex-functions.md

 ## Conclusion

 Math is beautiful and visualizations can help foreign concepts become a little more intuitive.
 I hope this sparks someone's interest in learning more about complex number systems.
-There are technically [infinitely many](https://en.wikipedia.org/wiki/Cayley%E2%80%93Dickson_construction), but they quickly become complicated (no pun intended) so only the first few are often discussed.
+There are [infinitely many](https://en.wikipedia.org/wiki/Cayley%E2%80%93Dickson_construction), but they quickly become complicated so only the first few are often discussed.

 What's really interesting about them is you lose something each time you go to a higher algebra.
 * [Complex numbers](https://en.wikipedia.org/wiki/Complex_number) lose [ordering](https://en.wikipedia.org/wiki/Ordered_field).